Code-Institute-Submissions/franciskadutoit/README.md

 3. Copy section
     1. Reduce the width of the window to confirm that the content moves from the right of the screen to the bottom of the image for mobile and tablet.
     2. Reduce the width of the window to confirm the text for each project the text moves above the image for mobile.
-3. Review all functionality and responsiveness on my mobile phone and tablet.
+4. Review all functionality and responsiveness on my mobile phone and tablet.
+5. Review all functionality and responsiveness on different desktop browsers and fix a display issue in Internet Explorer where the content and images for the “Portfolio” sub-pages in the copy section by removing “display:flex”.
+After the fix, the website displayed correctly in all browsers including Safari, Chrome, Edge, Internet Explorer, Firefox and Opera browsers.

 #### UX Case Studies Page:
 1. Navigation bar: